kharyam/networth-dashboard/README.md

 ### Prerequisites

-- Docker and Docker Compose
+- Docker and Docker Compose (or Podman and podman-compose)
 - Git

 ### Installation